Newsom has mixed verdict on California criminal justice laws | Federal News Network

 SACRAMENTO, Calif.
 (AP) — California Gov. Gavin Newsom delivered a mixed verdict on more than three dozen criminal justice laws before his bill-signing deadline Friday, approving measures to seal criminal records and free dying inmates but denying bids to restrict solitary confinement and boost inmates’ wages.

-Starting in July, one new law will give California what proponents call the nation’s most sweeping law to seal criminal records, though it excludes felons convicted of serious, violent and sex crimes.
-It will automatically seal conviction and arrest records for most ex-offenders who are not convicted of another felony for four years, as well as records of arrests that don’t bring convictions.
+Starting in July, one new law will give California what proponents call to seal criminal records, though it excludes sex offenders.
+It will seal conviction and arrest records for most ex-offenders who are not convicted of another felony for four years, as well as records of arrests that don’t bring convictions, while former prison inmates convicted of serious felonies will be able to ask a judge to seal their records.

-Backers estimate that 70 million Americans and eight million Californians are hindered by old criminal convictions or records.
-They estimated that the law could give more than a million Californians better access to jobs, housing and education.
+Backers estimate that 70 million Americans and 8 million Californians are hindered by old criminal convictions or records.
+They estimated the law could give more than a million Californians better access to jobs, housing and education.

-Newsom also approved related measures, one allowing record sealing and expungement even if former offenders still owe restitution and other court debt, and another making it easier to apply for certificates of rehabilitation.
+Newsom also approved related measures, one allowing record sealing and expungement even if former offenders and other court debt, and another making it easier to apply for .

 “Old records that no longer reflect the reality of who someone is and what they have accomplished should not be a barrier to opportunity,” said Tinisch Hollins, executive director of Californians for Safety and Justice, which was among reform groups seeking the legislation.